Walking & Hiking on the Matakana Coast

 This walkway and cycleway is a community initiative linking the coastal settlements of Omaha and Point Wells with the vibrant village of Matakana.
 You can pick up the trail at numerous points en route and there are plenty of places to stop for a coffee, an ice cream, a wine tasting or fish and chips.

-Starting at Plume Café in Matakana Village, cross the wooden footbridge overlooking the waterfall then turn right across the fields to Tongue Farm Road.
+Starting at Goose Cafe in Matakana Village, cross the wooden footbridge overlooking the waterfall then turn right across the fields to Tongue Farm Road.
 Here you’ll find the first terracotta wayfinder column engraved with the trail map and local topography, made by the talented artisans at the neighbouring Morris & James Pottery.
 Pop in for a coffee or the free daily tour.

 Continue along Tongue Farm Road until you see a wayfinder column on your left, and follow the trail to the top of the hill.
 Cross over Whitmore Road and continue along the side of Takatu Rd.
 At trail’s end, cross over the road for your next wayfinder, with a bench seat and spectacular views across the orchards to Ti Point, Omaha Beach and Little Barrier.